liuxiaoyuyuyu/JetFlowAnalysis/README.md

     Line 79
     Line 149 Main code starts

 Header file
     include/
-    3 header files: coordinate tools, constants, Tree details
+    3 header files: coordinate tools, constants, Tree details -->

-Once changes are made to macro and header, back up one directory so you can see both src and include âmake cleanâ removes old executable. âMakeâ compiles new changes (very fast, not like scram b)
+Once changes are made to macro and header, back up one directory so you can see both \src and \include.

-Make file
-Change the name to reflect the macro you are working on, (change it in 5 locations)
+Modify `Makefile`: change the name to reflect the macro you are working on. (change it in 5 locations).

-Produces executable in âbinâ directory

-Data file lists
+Remove old executable with `make clean`.

+Compile new changes with `make` (very fast, unlike scram b).
+It will produce excutable in a `\bin` directory.

-    data_v2_list.txt, contains all paths to all files
+Make data file list that contains all paths to all files, e.g (Those files were prodeuced by the JetTreeMaker in the last step.)

-Executable
-Condor jobs in batch
-    divides, gives args, etc
+Split the file list with `JetTreeAnalyzer/batch/splitfiles`, usually only need to do it once.

+### Batch jobs
+Modify `JetTreeAnalyzer/batch/data_vn500.sh` to reflect the excutable and files that will be used.
+Modify `JetTreeAnalyzer/batch/OnOff.py` accordingly.
+This python script will divide jobs, give args etc.
+Submit condor jobs:
+python OnOff.py